arp242/arp242.net/_posts/2014-11-14-security-of-python's-pickle-and-marshal-modules.markdown

 ---
 layout: post
-title: "Security of Python's pickle and marshal modules"
+title: "Security of Python’s pickle and marshal modules"
 ---

 <em class="hatnote">This is modified from my answer at Stack Overflow: